enobufs/gomonorepoexp/README.md

    - Commit the change, then tag a new version (e.g. `tag bar/v0.0.2`)
 * `replace` is meant to be fore development purpose.
 (Parent module ignores the dependency's `replace` directive)
    - See https://go.dev/ref/mod#go-mod-file-replace

+### Workspace in Monorepo
 * Even using go-workspace, `go test ./...` does not work
+* `go test -v ./bar` works, but it ignores the version specified by `require` directive in ./bar/go.mod (this feels like a bug in go-workspaces)

 ## References